ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Data Protection

 It is the responsibility of the TAM to protect data on its servers.
-Similarly, it is the responsibility of the TEE implementation to provides protection of data against integrity and confidentiality attacks from outside the TEE.
+Similarly, it is the responsibility of the TEE implementation to provide protection of data against integrity and confidentiality attacks from outside the TEE.
 TEEs that provide isolation among TAs within the TEE are likewise responsible for protecting TA data against the REE and other TAs.
-For example, this can be used to protect one user's or tenant's data from compromise by another user/tenant, even if the attacker has TAs.
+For example, this can be used to protect one user's or tenant's data from compromise by another user or tenant, even if the attacker has TAs.

 The protocol between TEEP Agents and TAMs similarly is responsible for securely providing integrity and confidentiality protection against